 Patients with impaired coagulation, thrombocytic function-disorder or those being treated with anticoagulative therapy, anti-platelet therapy or with thrombolytic agents are at higher risk of bleeding.
 These patients should be carefully selected by the treating physician.
 Clotting parameters should be monitored closely.
 Patients should be thoroughly educated by their physician about the risks and should be advised to compress the site of injection with a swab for a sufficiently long period after the intracavernous injection (see section 4.4).

 The natural amount of PGE1 present in the sperm may be increased by the PGE1 present in Viridal Duo.
 In case the partner is pregnant, a condom should be used in order to avoid irritation of the vagina and a risk for either pre-term delivery or for the foetus.

-Viridal Duo would not be expected to have an influence on the ability to drive or operate machines.
+Viridal Duo would not be expected to have an influence on the ability to drive and use machines.

 Haematoma and ecchymosis at the injection site, which is related with the injection technique rather than the effect of alprostadil, was reported by 3% and 2% of patients, respectively.

 Prolonged erection (an erection for 4 - 6 h) developed in 4% of patients.
 Priapism (a painful erection for more than 6 hours) occurred in 0.4%.
 In most cases it disappeared spontaneously.